Workforce 10 min read Dec 2025

 Use data to support, not surveil

-Digital care platforms generate a wealth of data about what's happening in your facility — who's documenting what, how often, and whether there are patterns that need attention.
+Digital care platforms generate a wealth of data about what's happening in your facility.
 Used well, this data can be a powerful tool for supporting your team.
+But there's a fine line between using data to support and using it to surveil.

 "Your team doesn't need more supervision.
 They need more support, clearer communication, and systems that make their work easier instead of harder."